 Your dream in life isn’t to become a test-out expert.
 If you’re like most of my students, you just want a roadmap to move forward, earn the degree that’s holding you back, and achieve the career you deserve.

-For just $149, I will personally craft a “test-out friendly” degree plan FOR YOU based on your unique goals, strengths and weaknesses — and stay in touch with you from now until the day you graduate!
+For just $297, I will personally craft a “test-out friendly” degree plan FOR YOU based on your unique goals, strengths and weaknesses — and show you the precise path you need to take to graduate!

 In the past, I sold a detailed 77-page ebook showing how to create a test-out degree plan the way I did.
 It was a big hit with my students, sold a bunch of copies and helped a lot of people graduate quickly and debt-free.